The Tax Return Audit Process

 - The IRS makes changes to the amount of tax due, and you must pay additional taxes, interest, or penalties.
 If you accept those changes, you will simply pay the outstanding balance.
 In some very limited cases, the IRS will find you overpaid on your taxes, and you will get a refund.

 - The IRS finds that your returns show evidence of tax evasion or tax fraud.
 If your audit shows you committed either offense, the IRS will refer your case to the U.S. Department of Justice's Tax Division for possible prosecution.

 At the conclusion of the audit, you will receive an audit report from the IRS.
 The examination report explains the audit findings and whether they resulted in increased tax liability.
 If the audit results show you owe additional taxes, penalties, or interest, you may contest its conclusions and request an in-person conference with an IRS manager.
 Before meeting with the manager, you should prepare yourself to challenge the assessment by having all the necessary supporting documents ready.

 If you are unhappy with the results of your audit and the IRS's determination of your tax liability, you always have the right to appeal to an independent arbiter.
 That gives you the option of appealing the audit determination to the IRS appeals office, the U.S. Tax Court, or the federal court for your jurisdiction.

 You do not need to hire an attorney for most types of audits.
 If the IRS audit letter says that it is simply seeking additional documentation or verification, then you can probably handle the correspondence audit yourself.

 However, if the letter says the IRS is investigating more serious issues, you should contact a local tax attorney for help.
-An experienced tax attorney understands the audit process and will represent you throughout the proceedings to ensure the IRS follows the letter of the law and respects your due process rights.
+An experienced tax attorney understands the audit process and will represent you throughout the proceedings to ensure the IRS follows the tax laws and respects your rights.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help